Miriam Stannage: Biography

 Miriam Stannage was born in 1939 in Northam, Western Australia to Helen and James Stannage.
 Her younger brother was the historian Tom Stannage (1944–2012).
 In 1943, Stannage and her parents moved to Perth where Stannage was based for most of her life and began her career as a self-trained artist.

 At age 15, she left school to undertake a secretarial job and, later, trained in nursing.
-In 1962 and 1963, Stannage travelled extensively, visiting Europe, the USA and Canada.
+In 1962 and 1963, Stannage travelled extensively, visiting Europe, the US and Canada.
 Upon her return, she began taking art classes at the University of Western Australia (UWA), where she studied under William Boissevain, and later with Henry Froudist in 1965.
 That same year Stannage opened her own art gallery, Rhode Gallery, in Perth, where she worked and exhibited for two years.
 Within this time, she became a Secretary of the Western Australian Contemporary Art Society, and after her first solo exhibitions in Perth, Miriam began teaching in 1971 with the Education Department of Western Australia.

 In 1980, Stannage married fellow artist and UWA lecturer Tom Gibbons, and the two shared a 30-year partnership in which they worked together to support the creative culture in Perth.

 In July 2016, a monograph of Stannage's life and work was published.
 Shortly after, on 11 September, Stannage died.